mdm373/inky-zero-day/README.md

 ### Running the Auth Server

-*First, we need our desktop to act as an authentication server so that it can pop an OAuth consent screen for the Google Calendar on behalf of our Pi*
+*First, we need our desktop to act as an authentication server so that it can pop an OAuth consent screen for your Google Calendar events on behalf of the Pi*

  * Clone this repo onto your computer and install Python3 if you haven't already.